 If accidental yarn overs are a consistent problem for you, count the number of stitches on your needle every few rows.
 If you’ve got more than you started with, odds are you slipped in a yarn over at some point.

 Making Holes on Purpose

-Holes can also be used for decorative purpose in knitting by playing with the gauge of a yarn--and another reason you might have holes is because you are using a larger needle than you should for the pattern.
-For instance, yarn can be knit on larger needles than normal to make an open fabric, like in the pattern for the Trendestter Capelet.
+Holes can also be used for decorative purpose in knitting by playing with the gauge of yarn—and another reason you might have holes is because you are using a larger needle than you should for the pattern.
+For instance, the yarn can be knit on larger needles than normal to make an open fabric, like in the pattern for the Trendestter Capelet.
 This is a fun effect, and using yarn on different sized needles is a great way to learn about yarn.

 You can also drop stitches on purpose for a decorative effect in your knitting, as we did with the dropped stitch belt and fun dropped-stitch shawl, which is perfect for summer.